Chronicle of Zuqnin

-Authorship and sources
+Authorship

 The author’s name and origins have not survived, which has led to several false attributions.
 The Maronite figure Giuseppe Simone Assemani once credited the work to Dionysius I of Tell-Mahre, the 9th-century Syriac Orthodox patriarch, for seemingly no reason, and this proved anachronistic.
-Recognizing the problem, Chabot introduced the conventional designation 'Pseudo-Dionysius of Tell-Maḥrē', a name still commonly used in scholarship despite its lack of connection to the historical Dionysius, patriarch of Antioch.
+Recognizing the problem, Chabot introduced the conventional designation "Pseudo-Dionysius of Tell-Maḥrē", a name still commonly used in scholarship despite its lack of connection to the historical Dionysius, patriarch of Antioch.

 The author of the Chronicle of Zuqnin remains anonymous, though it is generally agreed that he was a monk from a monastery in the region of Zuqnin near Amida (modern Diyarbakır), and most probably Joshua the Stylite.
 This association is partly due to a later colophon added by a Syrian monk, Elisha of Zuqnin, who copied the manuscript in the late 9th or early 10th century.
-While repairing damaged portions especially from the Edessan Chronicle material, Elisha inserted Joshua’s name into the text and attributed the work to him.
+While repairing damaged portions — especially from the Edessan Chronicle material — Elisha inserted Joshua’s name into the text and attributed the work to him.
 Elisha, who had lived for a time at the Monastery of Deir el-Surian in Egypt, likely made this copy during a return visit to Zuqnin.
-For this reason, several modern scholars, including Amir Harrak, F. Nau, and Andrew Palmer, have supported Joshua’s authorship.
-Joshua likely wrote it at the request of his abbot Sergius.
+For this reason, several modern scholars, including François Nau, Amir Harrak, and Andrew Palmer, have supported Joshua’s authorship.
+Joshua likely wrote it at the request of his abbot, Sergius.

 The monastery of Zuqnin, where the work was produced, was also a center of learning.
 Founded in the 4th century near Diyarbakir, it flourished as a major monastic and intellectual hub until its decline in the 10th century.
-Its library contained numerous manuscripts, including the life of St. Matthew the Hermit.
+Its library contained numerous manuscripts, including a biography of Matthew the Hermit.